-A combination of the pressures of modern life, your kids growing up and the way that technology is creeping into every aspect of our lives with more people glued to the screens of various devices than ever before means that good, quality family tie is getting harder and harder to come by.
+A combination of the pressures of modern life, your family growing up and the way that technology is creeping into every aspect of our lives.
+More people glued to the screens of various devices means that good, quality family time is getting harder and harder to come by.

 Fear not, it doesn’t have to be this way!
-There are a variety of interesting things you can do as a family which will bring you closer together while working as a team, maintaining and building the most important relationships you can have.
+There are a variety of interesting things you can do which will bring your family closer together while working as a team, maintaining and building the most important relationships you can have.

 Here are ten activities that can help bring your family closer together.

 Nothing gets people working together like the thought of competition.
 Organise a sports match to get your family working as a team.
 It could be between yourselves, such as adults versus kids at anything from tennis to badminton to golf, or it could be a summer game of rounders down the local park against a set of family friends.
-Not only is it good for teamwork, but the physical exercise can also help you drop a few pounds as well!
+We recommend that you try badminton during your gatherings because it is a fun, active sport that is also a simple game to learn and play with few rules.
+Rackets, shuttles, and other necessary items can also be easily purchased from a badminton shop.
+Not only is it good for teamwork, but physical exercise can also help you drop a few pounds as well!